 On A Personal Note:

-This newest installment to the series deals with two very sensitive social topics–bullying and child abuse.
+This second installment to the series deals with two very sensitive social topics–bullying and child abuse.
 Sadly, during my career, I taught students suffering from both of these types of situations.
 In order for us to deal with these issues as a society we need to discuss them with our children.
 They need to learn how to advocate for themselves when they are being mistreated, by adults and children alike.

 In the book, Danh Tran and I show the harmful effects of bullying from both sides.
 Over the years, many children in my classroom who’d been hit or teased by a troubled classmate would say what Kamyla says in the book, “I didn’t even do anything to them.”